Mets win doubleheader opener, edge Phillies 4-3 in extras

 Brandon Nimmo drew a leadoff walk from Chase Anderson in the first inning and Smith put New York on top with his second homer this season.

 Nimmo entered leading the majors with a .565 on-base percentage.
-Smith, raised to third in the lineup with slumping Conforto dropped to sixth, also hit a two-run shot off Anderson a week prior in Philadelphia.
+Smith, raised to third in the lineup with the slumping Conforto dropped to sixth, also hit a two-run shot off Anderson a week prior in Philadelphia.

 Alec Bohm doubled to start the second and scored on Andrew Knapp’s sacrifice fly.